ciradu2204/Weather-Disasters-Tracker/README.md

 # Project Title

-Weather & Disasters Tracker is a web app developed as part of a group assigment that informs students and scientists on the various natural disasters that occur throughout the world.
+Weather & Disasters Tracker is a web app developed that informs students and scientists on the various natural disasters that occur throughout the world and provide an 8 day forecast on the country of your choice.

 ## Description